 Trauma, PTSD, and CPTSD

 Experiences of extreme stress and trauma can result in Post-Traumatic Stress Disorder (PTSD), Complex PTSD (CPTSD), depression, anxiety, and relationship difficulties.
 Dr. Deniz provides evidence-based treatments that have been shown to be effective in healing trauma and it’s effects, including Cognitive Processing Therapy (CPT) and Prolonged Exposure (PE), as outlined by the National Center for PTSD.
-Dr. Deniz combines "top-down" processing (cognitive therapies) with "bottom-up" processing (mindfulness and somatic awareness) to address the impact of trauma on mind and body.
+Dr. Deniz integrates "top-down" processing (cognitive therapies) with "bottom-up" processing (mindfulness and somatic awareness) to address the impact of trauma on mind and body.
+Bottom-up therapies focus on the body, the felt sense, and the instinctive responses as they are mediated through the brain stem and move toward higher levels of brain organization.

-Dr. Deniz takes an individual approach to trauma treatment by obtaining a thorough background history, assessing current symptoms and personal goals, and considering individual factors, such as cultural factors to determine the best course of treatment.
+Dr. Deniz takes an individual approach to trauma treatment by obtaining a thorough background history, assessing current symptoms and personal goals, and considering individual and systemic factors to determine the best course of treatment.

 Types of Trauma